apache/struts-site/source/core-developers/ajax-client-side-validation.md

 </#if>
 ```

-__CSS__
+### CSS

-To show users some nice visual feedback while waiting for AJAX response you can use a little CSS\.
-Remember to include the referenced _indicator\.gif_ \.
+To show users some nice visual feedback while waiting for AJAX response you can use a little CSS.
+Remember to include
+the referenced _indicator.gif_.

 ```css
 .ajaxVisualFeedback {